Big Jump Press ~ New York

 5 x 7"; gatefold structure.
 Letterpress printed from polymer plates and Perpetua metal type on Arches Text and Wyndstone Vellum.
 [N.B.
 The colophon says the transparent material is Chartham Natural Clear, but this is wrong.
 Bryant's Creative Thesis cites many problems with Wyndstone Vellum: "I apparently hated this material to such a degree that I didn't even want it in my colophon, accidentally citing a paper I had used in some earlier mockups as the transparent material for the book."].
 Endsheets: Fabriano Ingres.
 Casebound: German flatback case with 6mm joint.
 Cloth bound, blind stamped.

 Sarah Bryant: "An exploration of one moment and location, one position in space and time.
-This book was designed, printed and bound over the course of two years....If all goes according to plan, this book should satisfy my thesis requirements for the MFA in Book Arts from The University of Alabama."
+This book was designed, printed and bound over the course of two years."

 "Objectives: When I embarked on this project in the spring of 2007, I started with a series of simple guidelines.
 I wanted to incorporate the structural device of the dissection plate into a book that dealt with a person's relationship to their immediate, everyday environment.
 I wanted to create a book with a relatively simple binding in a significantly larger edition than my other books, printed in editions of 45.
 I wanted to work primarily with imagery, using text sparingly.